sCrypt-Inc/scryptTS-docs/docs/overview.md

 ## What is `scryptTS`?

-`scryptTS` is a TypeScript framework to write smart contracts on Bitcoin SV.
+`scryptTS` is a TypeScript framework to write smart contracts on Bitcoin.

-## How do Bitcoin SV Smart Contracts work?
+## How do Bitcoin Smart Contracts work?

-Smart contracts on the Bitcoin SV network are based on the Bitcoin UTXO model, which is very different from an account model like Ethereum used.
+Smart contracts on the Bitcoin network are based on the Bitcoin UTXO model, which is very different from an account model like Ethereum used.

 ### UTXO model